a-bakos/books-courses/README.md

 - Abby Covert - How to Make Sense of Any Mess: Information Architecture for Everybody
 - Jeff Gothelf - Lean UX: Applying Lean Principles to Improve User Experience
 - Lara Callender Hogan - Designing for Performance: Weighing Aesthetics and Speed [O'Reilly]

+- Steven Levy - In The Plex: How Google Thinks, Works, and Shapes Our Lives [Simon & Schuster]
+- Kevin Warwick - Artificial Intelligence: The Basics [Routledge]
+- Nick Bostrom - Superintelligence: Paths, Dangers, Strategies [OUP Oxford]
+- Steven Levy - Hackers: Heroes of the Computer Revolution [O'Reilly]
+- Ryan Holiday - Growth Hacker Marketing: A Primer on the Future of PR, Marketing and Advertising [Profile]
+- Greg McKeown - Essentialism: The Disciplined Pursuit of Less [Virgin Books]
+- Michael Hyatt - Platform: Get Noticed in a Noisy World [Thomas Nelson]
+- Atul Gawande - The Checklist Manifesto: How to Get Things Right.
+Atul Gawande [Profile]
+- Scott Meyer - Off to Be the Wizard (Magic 2.0) [47North] + more from Scott Meyer
+- Perry Marshall - 80/20 Sales and Marketing
+- Brian Tracy - Eat That Frog!: Get More of the Important Things Done - Today!
+[Hodder Paperbacks]
+- Maxwell Maltz - The New Psycho-Cybernetics
+- Raymond Kurzweil - The Singularity is Near [Gerald Duckworth & Co Ltd]